Related article: What You Need to Set Up Your Own DIY Upgrade Lab

 - For most of us, touching a grounded object before beginning will be just fine.
 Then proceed with your install in your anti-static environment.

 - You can ground yourself with most computer models by touching the metal chassis inside the case.
 That is, provided the machine is turned off, plugged into a properly grounded outlet, and has a metal chassis.
 If the machine isn’t grounded, you’re actually causing the damaging discharge we’re trying to avoid on purpose.

-- For machines with a ‘rocker switch’ for turning power on/off, you can leave the machine plugged in while you work in order to actively discharge electricity.
-This method is NOT advisable if you have a touch sensitive power switch such as an iMac.
+- For machines with a ‘rocker switch’ for turning the power on/off, you can leave the machine plugged in while you work in order to actively discharge electricity.
+This method is NOT advisable if you have a touch-sensitive power switch such as an iMac.
 You never want to install or remove components while the machine may be running or you can risk looking like the OWC Globeman above.
-For touch sensitive models, ground yourself and the machine, then unplug the unit.
+For touch-sensitive models, ground yourself and the machine, then unplug the unit.

 - Alternately, you can find power cords with only the ground pin at many electronics stores that you can use to ground the machine without the risk of turning it on while working inside.
 Or, you can make one if you have a spare power cord (don’t use the one you run the machine with).
 Simply clip or grind the two flat prongs leaving only the ground pin.
 Plug that cable in instead when working on the machine and you can actively ground without possibly turning the machine on.